daveho/t5740router/index.md

 title: "HP t5740 Home Router"
 ---

-# Setting up an HP t5740 thin client as a home router

 TL;DR I am working on setting up an HP t5740 thin client to serve as a home router, using Debian 8 (Jessie).
 This is very much a work in progress!
 I will be updating this website as the project progresses.

 ## News